CS230 • Adversarial Attacks and Defenses

 Defense Benchmarking

-- To counter “broken defenses” (methods that appear robust but fail under stronger attacks), the community now relies on rigorous evaluation suites like AutoAttack (Croce & Hein, 2020) to stress-test defenses.
+- To counter “broken defenses” (methods that appear robust but collapse under stronger attacks), the community now relies on AutoAttack (Croce & Hein, 2020) to stress-test defenses.

 Computational Considerations

-- Adversarial training remains the most reliable defense but is resource-intensive.
-Training robust ImageNet-scale models can be 10–30× more expensive than standard training.
+- Adversarial training is reliable but can be 10–30× more expensive than standard training for large-scale datasets like ImageNet.

-- Hybrid approaches — such as combining PGD training with randomized smoothing — are promising directions for future research.
+- Hybrid approaches — such as combining PGD adversarial training with randomized smoothing — are promising directions that aim to balance efficiency with robustness.

 Why Are Neural Networks Vulnerable to Adversarial Examples?

 - The central puzzle of adversarial machine learning is why neural networks are so fragile.
-Even tiny, human-imperceptible perturbations can completely flip a model’s prediction.
-While early work attributed this to overfitting or complex non-linear boundaries, research has revealed deeper structural reasons tied to the geometry of high-dimensional spaces and the design of modern neural networks.
+Even minuscule perturbations—so small that humans cannot detect them—can completely flip a model’s prediction.
+Early explanations attributed this fragility to overfitting or the complexity of highly non-linear decision boundaries.
+However, subsequent work has revealed that the vulnerability of neural networks is more deeply tied to their geometry in high-dimensional spaces and their deliberate design choices (such as linear components and gradient-based optimization).

 Example: Adversarial Attack on Logistic Regression